 - Rugged and durable construction

-If weight bothers you (these are 446g for a pair) then you may be better off with the XTs that feature a little further down this page, but the M530 tends to keep most trail riders perfectly pleased.
+If weight bothers you (these are 446g for a pair) then you may be better off with the XT version, but the M530 tends to keep most trail riders perfectly happy.

 Shimano XT M8020 Trail